crisnagandang/todo-react-native/README.md

 ### Edit a task

 Flow:
-1. Double tap the task.
+1. Tap the task to open a new window and it's detail.
-2. Edit the task.
+2. Press Edit button, to edit the task.
 3. Click OK, to continue; Cancel to cancel.

 ### Delete a task